latex3/tagging-project/tagging-status/full.md

 - `partially-compatible` The package or class is currently partially compatible, e.g., some parts may not work yet, but with some restrictions it can already be used.
 See comments for details. (**{{t-s | where: "status", "partially-compatible" | size }}** entries)
 - `currently-incompatible` The package or class is currently incompatible with the tagging code, but we expect it to be updated eventually. (**{{t-s | where: "status", "currently-incompatible" | size }}** entries)
 - `no-support` This package or class or class is incompatible with the tagging code and we do *not* believe that it will ever be supported. (**{{t-s | where: "status", "no-support" | size }}** entries)
-- `unknown` The status of this package or class is not known, because there aren't reliable tests yet.
-Help with testing to determine the real status is very much appreciated. (**{{t-s | where: "status", "unknown" | size }}** entries)
+- `unchecked` The status of this package or class is not known, because there aren't reliable tests yet.
+Help with testing to determine the real status is very much appreciated. (**{{t-s | where: "status", "unchecked" | size }}** entries)

 Click on the column headings to sort the table by the chosen column.